RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-04-16-on-editors-and-their-benefits.md

 categories: [Emacs, Vim, Social, Brains]
 ---

+I've been using Emacs for about as long as I've been programming.

+So that makes it nearly eight years now.
+I like to think that I've gotten reasonably competent with it, and somewhat more importantly, I have customized my emacs to fit my mind like a glove.

+I also touch type.
+But, I use the Dvorak key layout.
+These two things combine with the training I've done to make it so that I can write programs at a speed close to how fast I can conceive it.
+This is important, not because it means I can code faster than other people, but because it means I can get the thoughts out of my head fast enough that they don't slip away.

 Stuff and things.
 About the struggle of liking emacs and things, Dvorak being really hard.
 Being excited about 8th Light, etc. but having an issue reconciling the two.
 Curiosity about